Lou - French Language Coach

 Alors, n'attendez plus et promonons-nous!

-by Lou Banyard 11 Dec, 2017
+by Lou Banyard 11 December 2017

 Since we moved back to the UK in 2014, this is the first time that we have experienced 'real' snow!
 We had so much fun this weekend.
 It snowed heavily on Saturday night and we woke up to 20cm of crunchy sparkling snow.
 We have been snowed in for the past 2 days.
 Although our friendly neighbourhood farmer kindly cleared the roads, it was impossible to get the car off the drive as the slope was like an ice rink.